Linking is one of the most discussed SEO strategies. But it’s usually backlinks that take the most of attention.

 - Rank on the first page on Google.

-You may also look deeper and see what good pages are ranking on the second page of Google SERPs and how can you boost their rankings with internal links.
+You may also look deeper and see what useful pages are ranking on the second page of Google SERPs and how you can boost their rankings with internal links.

 Check Out the Keywords

 Pull out the keywords that you wish to rank your content for.
 You can do it using Google Search Console again.
 Just check out what keywords bring your top articles the highest rankings and most of the traffic.
 You may also want to check out your “best” keywords in general.